 — Travis B.

 Wondering why they didn’t just file homeowners’ claims?
 They did, but in Pennsylvania the coverage has to be added as an endorsement.
-None of these homeowners had bought the coverage or knew about it.
+None of these homeowners had bought the right coverage or knew about it.

 DON’T LET THAT HAPPEN TO YOU!
 CALL US TODAY TO MAKE SURE YOU ARE COVERED!